ElectroOptical Innovations Consulting

 tolerant of minor imperfections.)

-heterodyne confocal instrument design completed by early 1992, in cooperation
+full-scale, 3.2 NA scanning heterodyne confocal instrument design completed, in

-with some very smart folks from Sira Ltd. of the UK: John Gilby, Dan Lobb, and
+cooperation with some very smart folks from Sira Ltd. of the UK: John Gilby,

-Robert Renton.
-This design had a number of interesting features, including what
+Dan Lobb, and Robert Renton.
+This design had a number of interesting features,

-total internal reflection (TIR) at the air gap, the design used tangential
+internal reflection (TIR) at the air gap by using

 i.e. the light incident on the air gap was always